michaelfoz/UCD_Module_11_UFOs/README.md

 After creating a new GitHub Pages for this repository, I was able to see that the GitHub Page was displaying my finished project.
 (Please let me know if there is a specific way to choose a root/docs in GitHub Pages).

 # Overview
+In Module 11, we learn about a front end development language, JavaScript.
+This language is used to add functions and customizations (in this case, a dynamic webpage wherein a user is able to enter search criteria into a field, which prompts the webpage to load results that match the entered criteria).
+All of the data is initially stored in the JavaScript file data.js in the form of a list (var data = []).
+The JavaScript file app.js builds a table from this list.
+All of the data is displayed in the script of the html.index file which references both the data.js file and the app.js file.

 # Results

 # Summary